aurelia-ui-toolkits/KendoUI-bridge-developers-notes/managing_tutorial_samples.md

 ### Step 2
 "Massage" the original code in just the created **[kendoui-tutorials-code](https://github.com/aurelia-ui-toolkits/kendoui-tutorials-code)** repository to add all changes needed to make this sample use KendoUI bridge.

-The specifics of each "massage" (transformation) are described on the following pages:
+The specifics of each transformation ("massage") are described on the following pages:

 [1.
 KendoUI-skeleton-esnext](./kendoui-skeleton-esnext.html)